-Dog-headed people, also called “Chinese-headed”, have been mentioned since ancient times.
-Tzetzes, a Byzantine historical commentator, refers to them as inhabitants of India, in the area of present-day Pakistan.
+Dog-headed people like Saint Christopher, also called “Chinese-headed,” have been mentioned since ancient times.
+Tzetzes, a Byzantine historical commentator, refers to them as inhabitants of India in present-day Pakistan.

-Saint Christopher the Martyr is one of the most amazing saints of the Church of Christ.
+Saint Christopher the Martyr is one of the most notable saints of the Church of Christ.
 And is celebrated on May 9.
 Legend has it that Christopher was such a handsome young man.
-That he troubled the souls and minds of those who saw him.
-The name Christophorus means ‘Christ-bearer’.
+That he troubled the souls and minds of those, who saw him.
+The name Christophorus means ‘Christ-bearer.’
 And some depictions also show him with the head of a lamb or in the likeness of a man, passing Jesus Christ over water on his shoulder.

 In the Greek version of the life of St. Christopher, he is said to have come to the Roman world through the desert of Persia, and Marco Polo mentions them as inhabitants of the islands of the Indian Ocean.
 They may be the inhabitants of the same tribes that Alexander the Great met on his way to the seashore near the Gedrosian desert (now Makran in Pakistan).

 Who is Christopher in Bible?